VERSO-UVM/VERSO-Playbook/book/spark_and_formation.md

 # The Spark – From Idea to Initiative

-## **2.1 How It Started**
-Every program begins with a question.
-For VERSO, it was:
+Every transformative program begins with a question.
+For VERSO, that question was simple yet profound:
 *“Why isn’t there a systematic way to support open source in research at UVM?”*

-The idea emerged during conversations among faculty, research administrators, and technologists who recognized that open source was both a research output and an enabler of collaboration.
-Yet, there was no institutional framework to manage it.
+This question emerged from a growing awareness that open source was no longer a niche activity—it was central to modern science.
+Yet, at the University of Vermont, as at many universities, open-source practices were ad hoc, unsupported, and often invisible.
+The spark that ignited VERSO came from conversations among faculty, research administrators, and technologists who saw both the problem and the opportunity.

+## How It Started
+The idea for VERSO didn’t come from a single meeting or memo; it evolved through a series of informal discussions.
+Faculty members frustrated by the lack of guidance on licensing, IT staff concerned about compliance risks, and administrators eager to enhance research impact all recognized the same gap: there was no institutional framework for managing open source.
+These conversations coalesced into a shared vision—an office dedicated to enabling open-source practices across the university.

 ---

-## **2.2 Early Champions**
-- **Faculty Advocates**: Researchers who saw open source as critical to reproducibility.
+## *Early Champions
+No initiative succeeds without champions, and VERSO had several from the start:
+- **Faculty Advocates** who understood that reproducibility and transparency were essential for credible science.
-- **IT Partners**: Staff who understood the infrastructure needs.
+- **IT Partners** who saw the need for infrastructure to support collaborative development.
-- **Administration**: Leaders willing to experiment with new models.
+- **Administrative Leaders** willing to experiment with new models of research support.

+These early advocates provided not just ideas, but credibility and momentum.
+They helped frame open source as a strategic priority rather than a technical afterthought.

 ---

-## **2.3 The First Pitch**
+## The First Pitch
-The initial proposal was simple:
+The initial proposal was ambitious in vision but pragmatic in scope.
+We didn’t promise to transform the entire university overnight.
+Instead, we proposed:
-- Create a small, centralized office to provide guidance on licensing, governance, and sustainability.
+- Creating a small, centralized office to provide guidance on licensing, governance, and sustainability.
-- Start with pilot projects to demonstrate value.
+- Launching a handful of pilot projects to demonstrate value.
-- Build a community of practice around open source research.
+- Building a community of practice that could grow organically over time.

+This approach allowed us to start small, learn quickly, and scale strategically.

 ---

-## **2.4 Securing Buy-In**
+## Securing Buy-In
-Getting institutional support required:
-- Aligning with UVM’s strategic goals.
+Gaining institutional support required more than enthusiasm—it required alignment with UVM’s strategic goals.
+We framed VERSO as a way to:
-- Demonstrating how open source could enhance research impact and funding competitiveness.
+- Enhance research impact and visibility.
-- Showing that the risks of *not* doing this (compliance, IP issues) were real.

----

-# **Chapter 3: Structuring the Office**

-## **3.1 Governance Model**
-VERSO adopted a **hub-and-spoke** model:
-- **Hub**: A small core team providing expertise and resources.
-- **Spokes**: Research groups and departments integrating open source practices.

----

-## **3.2 Funding and Resources**
-Initial funding came from:
-- Internal innovation grants.
+- Improve compliance with emerging open science mandates.
-- Cost-sharing with research projects.
+- Reduce risks associated with unmanaged intellectual property.
-- Later, external grants to support open source sustainability.

----

-## **3.3 Roles and Responsibilities**
-- **Director**: Strategic leadership and advocacy.
-- **Program Manager**: Day-to-day operations and community building.
-- **Technical Lead**: Infrastructure and tooling.
-- **Advisory Board**: Faculty and external experts guiding priorities.

----

-## **3.4 Policies and Frameworks**
-Key early deliverables:
-- Open source licensing guidelines.
-- Contribution and governance templates.
-- Compliance checklists for research projects.
+We also made the case that the cost of doing nothing was high: missed funding opportunities, reputational risks, and lost potential for collaboration.
+This framing resonated with leadership and laid the groundwork for the next phase—structuring the office.